47degrees/arrow-slides/processed-slides/arrow-meta.md

 Great!

+Ok, it's not necessary to be familiar with Arrow for this talk.

 For those who are not familiar with Arrow, it's the functional companion of the Kotlin standard library.

-Though it's not necessary to be familiar with Arrow for this talk.

 ---